- Video: Ear Infection in Babies: Causes, Symptoms & Treatment

 The treatment for ear infections in babies includes destroying the bacteria in the middle ear, reducing the blockage of the Eustachian tube, and increasing the general immunity of your baby.

 Most doctors will hold off on prescribing antibiotics to treat the ear infection, especially if it is a mild infection.
 They will instead give your baby painkillers to manage the pain.
-If the infection continues to show no improvement or becomes more severe in the first 48 to 72 hours, then your doctor might put your child on antibiotics.
+If there is no sign of improvement or if the infection becomes severe in the first 48 to 72 hours, then the doctor might put your child on antibiotics.

 Can Ear Infections in Babies Become Serious?